detach3d/basic_pipe/README.md

 # basic_pipe

-Basic code that transfer buffer size and buffer with using fork and pipe.
+Basic code that transfers buffer size and buffer with using fork and pipe.